pragyamis/SpotifySentimentAnalysis/README.md

 out of Sweden
 * Individuals can listen via free memberships or premium memberships.
 Premium memberships can be individual, family or student.
+* As Spotify has gained popularity, more and more children are using the platform to listen to music.
+* As of November 2019, Spotify does not currently have parental control for family accounts.
+   * The feature is being developed by the folks at Spotify for parents to control many family accounts.
+   * There is an explicit content filter, however accounts must individually have the explicit content filter enabled or disabled.

 ## Function of tool:
 The project focuses on parental oversight with Spotify.
 Parents with access and control over their son or daughter’s Spotify accounts will be equipped with a simple tool to analyze trends in listening history and understand emotional content of the listening choices (listened to songs) of their children.

 ## Use cases:
 * By allowing parents to track listening history and explore listening trends over time, parents can be alerted  abnormal listening choices or sudden change in listening choices that may indicate a shift in the child's mood.
 Such a mood change in the child may be due to external circumstances such as bullying or association with bad company.
-* Additionally, non-parents can also utilize the tool to assess their own music choices.
+* Additionally, non-parents can also utilize the tool to assess their own music choices which may also coordinate with personal mood.

 ## Software implementation documentation:
 1. Angular UI - front end code (all under angular-app)